stefanlw/stef-wawrzyniak-30-09-20/README.md

 ### Testing

 I've added unit tests to a few areas, if I had more time the coverage would be much better.
 In hindsight I should have tested the orderbook functionality first as they would have delivered the most value but I ran out of time to get round to them.
-I also setup [Loki](https://loki.js.org/) for visual regression tests on storybook to create a short feedback loop if other developers were to contribute to the project and make changes the UI/component library (although i struggled to get this running on my machine in the time available).
+I also started setting up [Loki](https://loki.js.org/) for visual regression tests on storybook to create a short feedback loop if other developers were to contribute to the project and make changes the UI/component library (although i struggled to get this running on my machine in the time available).

 ### Performance